ruSauron/random-py-slideshow/README.md

 Simple Python 3 slideshow tool for navigating massive image libraries.
 Made with Gemini.
 This program should work on Windows, Linux, and macOS.

 The program processes hundreds of thousands of images in tens of thousands of folders on a standard hard drive within seconds.
 It starts displaying images immediately from a random folder while scanning the rest of the directory tree in the background.
 Supports random shuffle and sequential mode, folder navigation, and maintains a history of the last viewed images.
+Images are rendered in two stages for faster display.

 ## Requirements
 * Python 3.6+